 Courtesy Arts Center Task ForceRichland voters have let the curtain fall on paying for the Tri-Cities’ first large dedicated performing arts facility with a sales tax increase.

-The rejection comes despite a poll of Richland residents conducted by a third party found majority support for the facility and a proposed ballot measure to fund it.
+The rejection comes despite a poll of Richland residents conducted by a third party finding majority support for the facility and a proposed ballot measure to fund it.
 The poll was conducted on behalf of the performing arts center’s boosters.

 The Richland PFD’s board of directors unanimously approved putting the measure on the special election ballot.
 It asked Richland voters for a two-tenths of a percent sales tax increase for 30 years to provide the bulk of the funding for the estimated $81 million project.
 The tax would have added 2 cents onto a $10 purchase.